grnet/synnefo/docs/cyclades-api-guide.rst

     }
   }

-Get Server Nic by Network
+Get Server NIC by Network
 .........................

 Return the NIC that connects a server to a network